 - From Datarobot's Colin Preist:

 - Four Keys to Avoiding Bias in Al

 - Short link: rmc.link/420class9

+- You only need to read the Case portion

 - The four points:

 - 1. Don't trust black boxes

 - 2. Check for direct discrimination by the model via inputs

 - 3. Check for indirect discrimination

 - 4. Use training data representative of the outcome you want